MacCracken/AgnosticOS/docs/articles/the-2-dollar-sd-card.md

 ## What We Know vs What We Don't

 **Proven today:**
-- The bootstrap chain (seed → compiler → assembler → kernel) is **204KB**
+- The bootstrap chain (seed → cyrc → bridge → cc5) is under **600KB** total; the seed is **29KB** hand-auditable x86_64 assembly
-- Cyrius-compiled `kybernet` (PID 1) is **48KB** vs Rust's 3.9MB (81x smaller)
+- Cyrius-compiled `kybernet` (PID 1, production v1.0.1) is **486KB** vs Rust's **6.7MB** — 14× smaller, with 140 tests and 46 benchmarks (the early-port prototype was 48KB / 81× — production carries the full feature surface)
-- The compiler self-hosts in **11ms** from a **29KB seed** with byte-exact verification
+- The compiler self-hosts byte-identically from 29KB on x86_64 Linux, aarch64 Pi, and Apple Silicon Mach-O
-- Syscall hot paths match or beat Rust + LLVM -O3 on production crates
+- Ten production ports ship with full receipts — Rust git tag + benchmark CSV preserved in every repo ([Port Ledger Volume 1](port-ledger-volume-1.md))
-- The kernel boots to an interactive shell in **<100ms** with networking
+- AGNOS kernel v1.22.0 boots — 260KB, 33 subsystems, 26 syscalls, hardened pass

 **Not yet proven:**
-- The final compiled size of 82 crates, 19 applications, and a full desktop under Cyrius
+- The full desktop stack (aethersafha compositor, creative apps) under Cyrius
-- The OS rebuilding itself entirely from source (Phase 13A — the beta blocker)
+- The OS rebuilding itself entirely from source (Phase 13A — the beta blocker; ISO pipeline Stage 0 shipped, Stages 1–4 in flight)
-- Whether the early size ratios (59-81x smaller) hold across the full ecosystem
+- Whether the ratios across the ten-port ledger (3–59× binaries, 40–1,462× compile) hold across the full ecosystem

-The early ratios suggest the complete system could fit in megabytes rather than gigabytes.
-That's a hypothesis to prove, not a fact to claim.
+The ten-port ledger shows the young language — pre-v5.6.x optimization sprint — at near-parity or ahead on full-operation paths.
+Where Rust still wins (zero-copy micro-ops, constant folding) is enumerated and scheduled against specific Cyrius patches.
+That's a hypothesis with patch numbers, not a fact to claim and not a gap to hide.

 ---